 China’s last concubine

 As China's last imperial consort, Li Yuqin was enslaved from the age of 15.
 This was back in 1943, when Pu Yi's empress, Wan Rong, was all but destroyed by opium, his first concubine had divorced him, and a second concubine had died in mysterious circumstances.
 The emperor's minders decided that Pu Yi needed a new consort, and he was invited to take his pick from photographs of local schoolgirls.
 He chose Li Yuqin, who was plucked from her home and told she was going to the palace to learn and study.
 The young girl did not realise what awaited her.
 "Because I thought I went there to study, I even took my school bag.
 I was very innocent then, thinking I could flee back if I didn't like it.
 In fact it was absolutely impossible to escape,” said Li Yuqin.

-To this day, Li remains benevolent in her judgement of Pu Yi, who was finally released from prison in 1959 and sent to work in Peking's botanical gardens until he died, childless, of cancer in 1967.
+Li remained benevolent in her judgement of Pu Yi, who was finally released from prison in 1959 and sent to work in Peking's botanical gardens until he died, childless, of cancer in 1967.
 "Pu Yi has many aspects, he was timid, suspicious, irritable… but as a human being, he also suffered a lot of pain and misery much heavier than the common people's" she said.
-Li Yuqin is the only surviving female consort of the last emperor.
+Li Yuqin was the last female consort of the final emperor of China.